 However, living in China or Russia does mean following rules about sharing your beliefs.

 - Sharing The Gospel Abroad

 While volunteering with ILP isn’t about sharing your religion, we know that continuing to grow your faith while living abroad is a large part of your experience.
 As a foreigner you can go to the LDS church in China, though it might be different than at home!

 China is full of incredibly beautiful and holy religious sites.
-While I did not visit any LDS temples in China (there's currently one in Hong Kong), I still was able to reflect about my values when I visited Buddhist Temples or reflected in the gardens.
+While I did not visit any LDS temples in China (there's currently one in Hong Kong, but not in mainland China), I still was able to reflect about my values when I visited Buddhist Temples or reflected in the gardens.
 I wanted to be an example of light and kindness even if I couldn’t express what I believe in.
 I learned to see the spirit and grow my testimony by sharing a smile, instead of sharing my religion.

 Life In Russia

 Russian law has a strict policy against sharing religious ideas in public or even in your own home, very similar to China's laws.
 You can only share your beliefs where you worship.